 This is one of Jesus’s ways of talking about the great truth of divine election that Paul speaks about in Ephesians 1:4: “God chose us in him before the foundation of the world.”
 “Yours they were, Father from before the foundation of the world, and you have given them to me.”
 (See also John 6:39, 44, 65; 17:9, 24; 18:9)

 So Jesus says, “I have sheep that I must bring.”
 So let’s focus on that second statement in verse 16.

 The word “must” here is crucial.
 Your salvation was included in this “must.”
 “I must bring my sheep.”
-This the “must” of divine necessity.
+This is the “must” of divine necessity.
 The Father has chosen them.
 I will lay down my life for them.
 I must bring them.
-In other words, there is no question: They will be brought.
+In other words, there is no question: they will be brought.
 It is not possible that the Father would choose a flock for the Son, and give them to the Son, and yet the Son not bring them.
 The salvation of Christ’s sheep must take place.

 How does he bring them?
 How did he bring you?
 He brings them by his word.
 He calls them.
 Look at verse 3: “To him the gatekeeper opens.
 The sheep hear his voice, and he calls his own sheep by name and leads them out.”
 He brings them to himself by calling them.

 And if we ask how he does that today, he gives the answer in John 20:21 and 17:20.
 He says to his disciples, “As the Father has sent me [to call my own], even so I am sending you” (John 20:21).
 And how is his voice heard when he sends them?
 Jesus prays in John 17:20, “I do not [pray, Father] for these only, but also for those who will believe in me through their word” (John 17:20).
 Jesus brings his sheep to himself then and now by his word.
 My preaching and your witness are that word.

 “I have other sheep that are not of this fold.
 I must bring them also, and they will listen to my voice” (John 10:16).